Howell, Lincolnshire

-Howell is a hamlet in the North Kesteven district of Lincolnshire, approximately 1 mi north of the A17, 4 mi east from Sleaford, and 1.5 mi north from Heckington.
-It is in the civil parish of Asgarby and Howell.
+Howell is a village in the civil parish of Asgarby and Howell, in the North Kesteven district of Lincolnshire, England, approximately 1 mi north of the A17, 4 mi east from Sleaford, and 1.5 mi north from Heckington.
+In 1921 the parish had a population of 58.

 History

-In the Domesday account, the village is written as "Hwelle".
+In the Domesday Book of 1086, the village is written as "Hwelle".
 It consisted of 6 villagers, 14 freemen, 7 smallholders, land for 4 plough teams, a 32 acre meadow and a priest.
 In 1066, lordship of the manor of the manor of Sleaford was held by Barthi of Sleaford, being transferred to the Bishop of Lincoln, St Mary’s in 1086.

 Neolithic and Bronze Age finds and evidence of a Bronze Age round barrow have been found 1 mile to the north-east.
 Less than 1 mile to the west of the village is the site of the lost village of Bacton or Boughton, mentioned in 1334, but only indicated by Medieval field patterns.

 In the village, just under the west face of the present Howell Hall, is evidence of Medieval settlement: rectilinear raised areas bounded by hollow ways that suggest toft or other buildings, and just further to the west, ridge and furrow field systems.

 Ditch earthworks indicate the possible position of the earlier Howell Hall (the extant is 19th-century) which define a non-moated structure with ornamental, wildfowling and fishing use.
 Later, the demolished Hall may have been used to construct village houses.

+On 1 April 1931 the civil parish was abolished to form "Asgarby and Howell".